First of my name is Brandon Goulding, and this is what I look like on a good day

 So that's basically my path to physical therapy in a nutshell.
 Other than that here are a few things you need to know about me.

 2. I don't particularly like isolation exercise, except for rehab and stabilization purpose (rotator cuff for example).
-I don't really have anything against doing them, I just like to better utilize my time exercise and be more functional, that's why I feel compound exercises are king.
+I don't really have anything against doing them, I just like to better utilize my time exercising and be more functional, that's why I feel compound exercises are king.

 3. I love my wife.
 This should probably be number 1.
-We've had ups and downs, yelled at each other and argue about little things, but we also share a love for the Montreal Canadiens, great movies, music, photography and travelling.
+We've had ups and downs, yelled at each other and argued about little things, but we also share a love for the Montreal Canadiens, great movies, music, photography and travelling.
 I love her for her stubbornness and fire, no matter how much I tell her otherwise.

 4. I play guitar.
 I actually was planning on making this blog all about guitar at one point, then I thought it would be clever to name the blog Exercise BASSics and make it about exercises and music.
 I eventually realized that I know a great deal more about health and fitness that I do about playing the guitar, so I went with Exercise Basics.

 That's about it I guess.
 I'm sorry if that got a little wordy.
-So if you like you this and like who I am then I encourage you to follow me, comment on my posts, email me, write me a poem, draw me a picture.. whatever tickles your fancy.
-I just want you guys to understand the Exercise Basics isn't just a brand or a ploy at getting readers.
+So if you like you this and like who I am then I encourage you to follow me, comment on my posts, email me, write me a poem, draw me a picture... whatever tickles your fancy.
+I just want you guys to understand that Exercise Basics isn't just a brand or a ploy at getting readers.
 I'm a real person who genuinely enjoys exercise science and physical therapy.
 I like writing about it and feel good about sharing information that i think is helpful to readers.